xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

 Import and Build the Application
 --------------------------------

    1. Open xTIMEcomposer and check that it is operating in online mode.
 Open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
-Locate the ``'Test QEI Application'`` item in the xSOFTip pane on the bottom left of the window,
-   and drag it into the Project Explorer window in the xTIMEcomposer.
+Locate the ``Test QEI Application`` item in the xSOFTip pane on the bottom left of the window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends to be imported as well.
 These modules are: ``module_test_qei``, and ``module_locks``.
    #.
 Click on the app_foc_qei item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+   #.
 Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, that can be found by selecting Help->Tutorials from the xTIMEcomposer menu.

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the ``module_test_qei`` component in the Project Explorer, and you will see its description together with API documentation.
-Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.
+Having done this, click the ``back`` icon until you return to this quickstart guide within the Developer Column.

 Configure And Run The Simulator
 -------------------------------